zcutlip/pyonepassword/README.md

 ## TODO

-- Detect if `op` is/is not installed, and be helpful
+- Ability for forget arbitrary accounts, not just the one currently signed in
+- API mapping on to all of `op`'s various commands and subcommands
-- API to get complete or partial JSON for a vault item, not just a specific field's value
+- API to get complete or partial JSON for an item
-- Maybe one day 1Password.com will have an API and this module won't have to use `op`
+- Unit testing